Radoslaw-Czerniawski/todos-clone/README.md

 - using json-server on branch `json-server`,
 - and finally in MongoDB using my own backend written in node.js on branch `express-backend-mongo`.

-The last case apart from storing data in MongoDB also enables registering multiple users, gives users an ability to login / logout from the app and introduces user-assigned notes.
-Every use can create his own collection of notes.
+The last case apart from storing data in MongoDB also enables registering multiple users, gives users ability to login / logout from the app and introduces user-assigned notes.
+Every user can create his own collection of notes.

 Every app's version is stored on different branch and can be viewed separately.